| |

 Morley, George W. Harris, John Murdock,

-and John M. Burk draft a petition to the state legislature detailing the
+and John M. Burke draft a petition to the state legislature detailing the

 Mormon side of the conflict. |